srk-ullagallu/notes/running/rtf.md

 for_each loops based on key value pair identification of failure becomes very easy

 # 18-7-2024
-modules = grouping the resources,do the best practices and DRY 14.53
+modules = grouping the resources,do the best practices and DRY

+In terraform what is the best code structure for multiple env of remote state and remote modules

+chicken egg problem

+# 19-7-2024

+Github Actions

+In CMD we don't have any track who is running what so we going to pipieline

+# 20-7-2024
+configuring github runner

+# 22-7-2024

+for saas and paas you directly attach role for iaas use instance profile

+In AWS some H/W is ideal

+amazon offers unused h/w for lesser cost if they need then can taken back